 2. Are you using feeds without added vitamins and minerals?

-Although typically designed for good doers, balancers are also a great option if you prefer to use feeds that don’t contain added vitamins and minerals such as alfalfa, sugar beet and grass nuts.
+Although typically designed for good doers, balancers are also a great option if you prefer to use feeds without added vitamins and minerals such as alfalfa, sugar beet and grass nuts as the main 'bucket feed'

 Product tip: When choosing a balancer think about which functional ingredients may be beneficial to your horse.
-SPILLERS™ Original Multi Balancer for example provides nutrients to balance the diet plus added digestive and immune support.
-If on the other hand you are looking for added joint and digestive support you may wish to consider SPILLERS™ Supple + Senior Balancer, even if your horse is not yet senior!
+SPILLERS™ Ulca Balancer contains natural calcium, lecithin, pectin and FOS to support gastric health as well as pre and probiotics to support digestive health.
+If on the other hand you are looking for added joint and digestive support you may wish to consider SPILLERS™ Supple & Senior Balancer, even if your horse is not yet senior!

 3. Are you feeding less than the recommended amount of compound feed?

-Product tip: If you are looking to provide straight up vitamins and minerals without functional ingredients such as joint and digestive support, consider SPILLERS™ Daily Balancer.
+Product tip: If you are looking to provide vitamins and minerals without functional ingredients such as joint and digestive support, consider SPILLERS™ Daily Balancer.

 For more advice on feeding a balancer contact the SPILLERS Care-Line